-- a) Identify, plan for, and protect a robust NHS, including Linkage Areas and Restoration Areas, that will contribute to the creation of a complete and resilient community while helping mitigate climate change. - b) Protect, and where possible enhance and restore, high-quality habitats that accommodate a diverse range of flora and fauna, including rare and significant species. - c) Ensure that the water budget of important natural heritage and water resource features is maintained to support those features post-development.

-- d) Provide ecological buffers that will protect key natural heritage features and their functions. - e) Ensure that connectivity between key natural heritage features is maintained. - f) Provide Restoration Areas that will contribute towards meeting established targets for natural cover.
+- a) Identify, plan for, and protect a robust NHS, including Core Areas, Buffers, Linkages and Restoration Areas, that will contribute to the creation of a complete and resilient community and achieving the natural cover target, while helping mitigate climate change. - b) Protect, and where possible enhance and restore, high-quality habitats that accommodate a diverse range of flora and fauna, including rare and significant species. - Ensure that the water budget of important natural heritage and water resource features is maintained to support those features post-development. - Provide buffers that will protect key natural heritage features and their functions. - Ensure that connectivity between key natural heritage features is maintained. - f) Identify and plan for suitable areas to be restored to a natural state, including Recommended Restoration Areas, while providing for some flexibility in their location and extent, to enhance the functions and connectivity of the overall NHS, provide a range of ecological benefits.
+These areas will contribute towards achieving the natural cover target in combination with the other features and areas identified in Policy No. 6.11.7.3.3.e).